2016 Brussels bombings: Investigation

-This early lead allowed the police to search the apartment on rue Max Roos the same day.
+This early lead allowed the police to search the apartment on the Rue Max Roos the same day.
 They found a suitcase bomb that had been left behind because it would not fit into the taxi, and also bomb making material and equipment and an IS flag.
-Earlier in the morning of 22 March 2016, municipal workers clearing rubbish in rue Max Roos had retrieved a laptop from a bin.
+Earlier in the morning of 22 March 2016, municipal workers clearing rubbish in the Rue Max Roos had retrieved a laptop from a bin.
 When they realized that it contained IS-related material they handed it to the police.
 Analysis of the laptop revealed numerous files relating to IS, the Paris attacks, potential targets (including the Belgian Prime Minister Charles Michel), as well as messages, texts, wills and photographs created by the Brussels attackers.

 On 24 and 25 March 2016 police arrested twelve people in raids in Belgium, France and Germany.
 One man was identified as the third airport attacker, the "man in the hat" seen on CCTV with the two suicide bombers at the airport on the day of the attacks.
 He was charged with terrorist offences.
 It turned out to be a case of mistaken identity and the man was released after providing an alibi.
 Abrini later admitted to being the "man in the hat".
 The FBI's Next Gen Identification System facial recognition software helped confirm the identification of the "man with the hat" on CCTV footage as Abrini.